Kol Koleinu

 Throughout the Kol Koleinu fellowship, participants will teach, learn, connect, and create.
 The fellowship experience includes:

-Kol Koleinu fellows will practice their activism skills by creating a changemaking Capstone project that will bring their learning, passions, and leadership to their local community and beyond.
+Kol Koleinu fellows will practice their activism skills by creating a changemaking Passion Poject that will bring their learning, and leadership to their local community.

-Fellows will work together in pairs with a hand-selected Mentor who will guide and support the development of their changemaking project as well supporting the Fellows’ own growth as leaders and activists in their communities.
+Fellows will work in pairs with a hand-selected mentor who will guide and support the development of their changemaking project as well supporting the Fellows’ own growth as leaders and activists in their communities.

-Through the Capstone project process, Fellows will experience the power of working with others, learn successful changemaking skills, and gain valuable experience in the various kinds of leadership necessary for different phases of a campaign or project.
+Through the Passion Project process, Fellows will experience the power of working with others, learn successful changemaking skills, and gain valuable experience in the various kinds of leadership necessary for different phases of a campaign or project.

-Examples of potential projects include: Organizing a STEM for women group in school, creating art classes for children of immigrants while parents are in ESL class, joining an already established club to make change, creating a feminist zine, and creating a toolkit for teachers to support LGBTQ+ students.
+Examples of past projects: Organizing a STEM for women group in school, creating art classes for children of immigrants while parents are in ESL class, joining an already established club to make change, creating a feminist zine, and creating a toolkit for teachers to support LGBTQ+ students.

 Additional opportunity:

-Kol Koleinu Teen Leader Program (for Fellows interested in a 2nd year of Kol Koleinu)
+Kol Koleinu Teen Leader Program (for Fellows interested in returning for additional years)

 Teen Leaders have ownership and responsibility for community-building in their cohort.
 This includes guiding a subset of their cohort (a mishpacha, or “family” in Hebrew), opportunities to teach a piece of monthly gatherings, convene once a month cohort bonding evenings, develop parts of the in-person retreats, and more.*